lucas-giraldelli/web-demade/README.md

 # web-demade

-Boilerplate code for demode idea, created with create-react-app.
+Boilerplate code for demade idea, created with create-react-app.